3 min read

 What about modifications for videos in different languages?
 In many cases, it’s untenable.
 It could require hiring a translator and re-recording a video for something as small as a UI update, which drains time and resources.

-"Video debt" is another side effect when software updates but no one updates the video.
+"Video debt" is another side effect when software updates but no one updates the videomake training videos - video debt.
 The further and further training videos are from the current software version, the more video debt you accrue.
 Organizations will have insufficient product coverage when they can only manage helpful videos for a small part of the product.
 Not only will a lack of updates leave the viewer with obsolete, inadequate information, but it reflects poorly on your brand.

 So what are some ways to avoid errors and aggravations in the editing process?